☰ open navigation sidebar

 In addition, availability of authorised transport packages, lack of documentation and necessary certificates for sources and devices, insufficient storage capabilities, complex import/export processes, legislative and regulatory constraints from the countries of origin, and the absence of disposal pathways are examples of remaining challenges to an effective management of disused radioactive sources.
 Finally, in some instances, countries adopting alternative technologies count on international organisations or programmes to help manage disused sources.

-The workshop will support the implementation of INFCIRC/910 on Strengthening the Security of High Activity Sealed Radioactive Sources.
-It will also complement the efforts of the Ad Hoc Working Group aimed at facilitating the adoption of alternative technologies.
+The workshop supported the implementation of INFCIRC/910 on Strengthening the Security of High Activity Sealed Radioactive Sources.
+It also complemented the efforts of the Ad Hoc Working Group aimed at facilitating the adoption of alternative technologies.

-The workshop will be conducted on 28 and 29 March 2023 in Aix en Provence, France.
-On 30 March 2023, participants will be invited to visit selected disused sources management facilities located on the CEA nuclear site of Cadarache.
+The workshop was conducted on 28 and 29 March 2023 in Aix en Provence, France.
+On 30 March 2023, participants were invited to visit selected disused sources management facilities located on the CEA nuclear site of Cadarache.

-This workshop is organised with the kind support of the DOE NNSA Office of Radiologcial Security (ORS).
+This workshop was organised with the kind support of the DOE NNSA Office of Radiological Security (ORS).

 Objectives

-This workshop will review the latest information on the various options to manage disused radioactive sources and how it impacts radiological security globally.
-It will also address the necessary requirements of an effective end-of-life management pathway as a prerequisite to successful risk reduction through the replacement of radioactive sources with non-radioisotopic alternative technologies.
-Lastly, it will strengthen communication channels between users, industry, and funding organizations regarding disused source management options and considerations.
+This workshop reviewed the latest information on the various options to manage disused radioactive sources and how it impacts radiological security globally.
+It also addressed the necessary requirements of an effective end-of-life management pathway as a prerequisite to successful risk reduction through the replacement of radioactive sources with non-radioisotopic alternative technologies.
+Lastly, it was an opportunity to strengthen communication channels between users, industry, and funding organizations regarding disused source management options and considerations.

-The workshop will focus on sealed high activity radioactive sources (Cat.
-1, 2 and 3) and will provide participants with the opportunity:
+The workshop focused on sealed high activity radioactive sources (Cat.
+1, 2 and 3) and provided participants with the opportunity:

 • To develop a common terminology and a better understanding of the usual challenges associated with the management of disused sources;